the78mole/kicaddev-docker/README.md

-# 🔧 KiCad CLI Tools & Production Extensions
+# 🔧 KiCad CLI Tools & Production Extensions 🔥 ARCHIVED 🔥

+## 🌋 This image has been integrated into my docker-images repository

+You will find the most recent image in my [docker-images repository](https://github.com/the78mole/docker-images)

+## Legacy Information

 > **Docker image for KiCad command-line tools and PCB production automation**